Table of Contents

 For instance, a football club can incorporate location analytics to monitor individual players closely and determine if they are performing at their full capacity by monitoring statistics, such as average speed, distance covered in the game, etc. If the player is exhausted, the manager can immediately call in a substitute.
 Apart from the performance of individual players, the synergy of the team is crucial to stay ahead in the game, and real-time location analytics lets you correlate and join streams of data generated by individual players and objects such as the ball.
 By correlating these data streams, you can gain a deeper perception of interaction between the players and monitor the overall team’s performance and all aspects of the game in realtime.

-This video is a demonstration of a solution that was developed using WSO2 Complex Event Processor (WSO2 CEP) to analyze a game of football.
+This video is a demonstration of a solution that was developed using WSO2 Complex Event Processor (WSO2 CEP) (WSO2 CEP now available under the name WSO2 Stream Processor) to analyze a game of football.
 Each player, the ball, and the goal posts have sensors; these sensors emit location data with a timestamp and sensor identification and WSO2 CEP receives and analyzes this data in realtime to produce various stats, like average speed of a player, distance each player has covered, number of shots on target, ball possession, etc. It also detects events such as offside, goals, and failed passes and tackles.
 Finally, this information and statistics are presented in a live dashboard that updates in realtime.
 Refer to this presentation for more details.

 Analytics use to be a term reserved for data scientists - a word heard by many, but understood by a few.
 This is no longer the case.
 Enterprises that do not reap the benefits of analytics will soon be edged out by their competitors.
 With data being a key component in any business today, enterprises are forced to look for new ways to analyze this data and gain insights into their business.
 Thus, in today’s business world, analytics has become vital to improve customer experience, increase market reach, optimize budget spend, enhance business processes, and find and eliminate anomalies.
 All of these eventually translate to improved revenue for any business.